amicably0521/rje-coding-challenge-2025/README.md

 # Your Mission
 1. In the mock service, we have introduced an exaggerated delay when loading the contact list to simulate loading a larger data set into state.
 Extend the component, with the help of angular directives, to show a loading message when the contact list is empty.
 2. We have the functionality to edit existing contacts, now add an "Add Contact" button to the contact list with the appropriate actions and effects.
 You should be able to re-use the contact-edit-dialog.
-3. The effects deal with external interactions, as such there is no guarantee that they won't recieve an error response.
+3. The effects deal with external interactions, as such there is no guarantee that they won't receive an error response.
 How could we handle the case where a service function throws an error?
 You don't need to write any code for this one just, explain what you would change/add, optionally include an example snippet. (hint: rxjs provides an operator for this)

+Answer: We could use catchError to deal with any error that occurs in the observable stream.
+This could deal with 400s, 500s, timeouts ect.
+We'd then return a new observable with an error action.

 4. We have provided a Role type in the contact.model.ts file, assume a contact can be associated with one or many projects, and can have a different role on each.
 Explain with the help of diagrams what the interface for managing a contact's roles might look like and list the steps you would take to implement that feature.
 No code is required for this question, you can choose how you present this, either include it as a PDF in your repo, or provide a public link to a SAAS such as figma or whimsical.

 # Answers